 .
 When can I apply?

-Round two of the application process begins April 21.
-The deadline for submitting your application is May 9.
+The Main Round of the application process begins January 12.
+The deadline for submitting your application is February 27.
 You must also present your residency and income information IN PERSON before this date..
 Does it matter how quickly I apply?

 The Louisiana Department of Education will attempt to place as many applicants as possible in their preferred school choice; if the number of applicants exceeds the number of seats available at a specific school and grade level, then those scholarships seats will be awarded through a lottery process.My child already participates in the scholarship program.
 Do I need to fill out an application or additional paperwork?